Student and faculty member working on a project

 If you don’t know who your adviser is, consult the list outside the Psychology Department main office, Buckham Hall A238.

-You may change advisers (or have one assigned if you don't) by seeing the department secretary, Karen Skoney, in the main office.
+You may change advisers (or have one assigned if you don't) by seeing the department secretary, Lori Barry, in the main office.

 Roadmap to Graduation